netrisai/docs/sandbox/Sandbox70/Sandbox_info.rst

 *************************

 Netris sandbox is a ready-to-use environment for testing Netris automatic NetOps.
-We have created some example services for you.
-Feel free to view, edit, and create new services.
+We have pre-created some example services for you.
+Feel free to view, edit, delete, and create new services.
 Reach out to us if you have any questions. https://netris.ai/slack

+The credentials should be in the email response to your sandbox request.

-This environment provides:
+This environment includes:

 * Netris Controller: A cloud-hosted Netris controller, loaded with examples.
 * Switching fabric: Two spine switches and four leaf switches, all Netris-operated.